samecutler/samecutler.github.io/content/publication/chemerynska-2023/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2024-01-16T20:44:58.020043Z'
+publishDate: '2024-01-17T18:18:08.165217Z'
 publication_types:
 - '2'
-abstract: Over the past year, JWST has uncovered galaxies at record-breaking distances up to $z ∼ 13$.
-The JWST UNCOVER (ultra-deep NIRSpec and NIRcam observations before the epoch of reionization) program has obtained ultra-deep multiwavelength NIRCam imaging of the massive galaxy cluster Abell 2744 over $∼ 45$ arcmin$^2$ down to
-  $∼ 29.5$ AB mag.
-Here, we present a robust ultraviolet (UV) luminosity function derived through lensing clusters at $9<z<12$.
-Using comprehensive end- to-end simulations, we account for all lensing effects and systematic uncertainties in deriving both the amplification factors and the effective survey volume.
-Our results confirm the intriguing excess of UV-bright galaxies ($M_UV < -20$ AB mag) previously reported at $z>9$ in recent JWST studies.
+abstract: Over the past year, JWST has uncovered galaxies at record-breaking distances up to z ∼ 13.
+The JWST UNCOVER (ultra-deep NIRSpec and NIRcam observations before the epoch of reionization) program has obtained ultra-deep multiwavelength NIRCam imaging of the massive galaxy cluster Abell 2744 over ∼ 45 arcmin^2 down to ∼ 29.5 AB mag.
+Here, we present a robust ultraviolet (UV) luminosity function derived through lensing clusters at 9<z<12.
+Using comprehensive end-to-end simulations, we account for all lensing effects and systematic uncertainties in deriving both the amplification factors and the effective survey volume.
+Our results confirm the intriguing excess of UV-bright galaxies (M_UV < -20 AB mag) previously reported at z>9 in recent JWST studies.
 In particular, a double power-law (DPL) describes better the bright-end of the luminosity function compared to the classical Schechter form.
 The number density of these bright galaxies is 10-100 times larger than theoretical predictions and previous findings based on Hubble Space Telescope (HST) observations.
-  Additionally, we measure a star formation rate density of $h̊o_ ̊SFR = 10^-2.64$ M$_ødot$ yr$^-1$ Mpc$^-3$ at these redshifts, which is 4 to 10 times higher than galaxy formation models that assume a constant star formation efficiency.
-Future wide-area surveys and accurate modeling of lensing-assisted observations will reliably constrain both the bright and the dim end of the UV luminosity function at $z>9$, which will provide key benchmarks for galaxy formation models.
+Additionally, we measure a star formation rate density of ρ_ SFR = 10^-2.64 M_⊙ yr^-1 Mpc^-3 at these redshifts, which is 4 to 10 times higher than galaxy formation models that assume a constant star formation efficiency.
+Future wide-area surveys and accurate modeling of lensing-assisted observations will reliably constrain both the bright and the dim end of the UV luminosity function at z>9, which will provide key benchmarks for galaxy formation models.
 publication: '*arXiv e-prints*'
 doi: 10.48550/arXiv.2312.05030
 links: